oVirt/ovirt-site/source/feature/migration-enhancements.html.md

                 -   **setDowntime(N)**: sets the maximum downtime to N
                 -   **abort**: abort migration
                 -   **postCopy**: change to post copy
+            -   This schedule will effectively replace the "migration_progress_timeout" from vdsm.conf (e.g. if the VM is stalling for this amount of time, VDSM aborts the migration).
+The whole **convergenceSchedule** is an optional argument, default: migration_progress_timeout from conf (150s)

 An example how the **convergenceSchedule** would look like: [ (10, setDowntime(200)), (20, setDowntime(500)), (20, setDowntime(1000)), (50, abort) ]